Skip to Content

 Egypt: Health Surveillance and Source Analysis

-According to IHME, Egypt has one of highest estimated average childhood blood lead levels (BLLs), between 6.92 and 8.42 μg/dL.
-In Egypt, Pure Earth is working with CEOSS on reducing lead exposure through health surveillance and exposure source analysis.
+According to the Institute For Health Metrics and Evaluation (IHME), Egypt has one of the highest estimated average childhood blood lead levels (BLLs), between 6.6 and 8.2 μg/dL.
+In Egypt, Pure Earth is working with the national nonprofit organization CEOSS on assessing and reducing lead exposure through community education, health surveillance, and exposure source analysis.

-Data will be generated through BLL screening and home-based assessments, which will provide the government of Egypt and key stakeholders an understanding of the prevalence, severity, and sources of lead exposure.
-This will guide the mitigation strategy and next steps for the government and other involved parties.
+In conjunction with the Egyptian government and local universities, data will be generated through BLL screening and home-based assessments, which will provide the government of Egypt and key stakeholders an understanding of the prevalence, severity, and sources of lead exposure.
+This will guide mitigation strategies and next steps for the government and stakeholders.

 Ghana: Regulating Lead-Contaminated Cookware and Cosmetics